-The revived deal—embarrassingly renamed the Comprehensive and Progressive Trade-Pacific Partnership Agreement (CPTPP) at Canada’s request—was announced on the first anniversary of the U.S. withdrawal.
-This was widely seen as a rebuke to the Trump administration.
-But despite its Orwellian title, the CPTPP could also spell the demise of the Trudeau government’s much-hyped progressive trade agenda.
+The “new” agreement, embarrassingly renamed the Comprehensive and Progressive Trade-Pacific Partnership Agreement (CPTPP) at Canada’s request, was signed in Chile on March 8.
+Though widely reported as a rebuke to the Trump administration, the recycled CPTPP, despite its Orwellian title, could also spell the demise of the Trudeau government’s much-hyped progressive trade agenda.

-Although a few details remain secret, the final agreement announced in Japan is little changed from the Vietnam version earlier rebuffed by Canada.
+Although a few details remain secret, the final agreement is little changed from an earlier version rebuffed by Canada.
 According to the Canadian government’s backgrounder, Canada signed side letters with all other CPTPP members that purportedly enhance Canada’s flexibility to protect culture.
 The original TPP contained the weakest protections for cultural diversity of any modern Canadian FTA.
 It made no reference to the 2005 UNESCO cultural instrument (even though seven CPTPP countries including Canada are parties); contained chapter-specific exclusions for cultural industries, rather than a blanket general exception; and explicitly restricted Canada’s authority to ensure that on-line providers, who are currently exempt, contribute in future to supporting Canadian content.
 The new side letters can only supplement or clarify the basic text, they don’t solve any of these problems.

 Canada claims it received “important commitments” in a side letter with Japan, ensuring Japanese automotive standards do not unduly impede imports.
 Canada is also claiming “important commitments” were received from Malaysia regarding auto rules of origin (ROO), though it is unclear how this letter differs, if at all, from a previously published Canada-Malaysia side letter on motor vehicles.
 The underlying issue—that the looser ROO will expose Canada to intensified competition from Japanese vehicles with much higher levels of content from non-CPTPP members such as China, Thailand and Indonesia—was not addressed.
 Canada’s commitment to phase out its auto tariffs over a short period of five years is also unchanged.
 Meanwhile, with the U.S. out, no Canadian-assembled vehicles would qualify for preferential tariff treatment under the CPTPP ROO, which requires 45 per cent regional content for vehicles (and 35 to 45 per cent for most parts).

 While the CPTPP may have a new name, it is largely the same old agreement signed in February 2016.
 Japan insisted that the text not be amended, presumably for fear of unravelling the whole thing.
 As a result, almost all of the original 29-chapter, over 5,000-page text is preserved.
-A new protocol has been added that spells out the terms of accession.
-The CPTPP is due to be signed in March and will come into effect after it has been ratified by six members.
+A new protocol has been added that spells out the terms of accession, and the CPTPP will come into effect after it has been ratified by six members.

 The main change is that twenty provisions of the original pact, backed chiefly by the U.S., have been suspended.
 Eleven of these suspended commitments are in the Intellectual Property (IP) chapter.
 They include some of the most aggressive U.S. IP demands, such as extended patent terms for medicines and 70-year (+life of the author) copyright terms.
 Also gone are the minimum terms of data protection for biologics and requirements to allow patents for new uses of existing products (evergreening), patenting of inventions derived from plants, and patenting of processes such as surgical methods.
 The removal of these regressive provisions is a significant victory for critics of the original TPP chapter and will alleviate its worst feared impacts on access to affordable medicines.